nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 ## List (Allergy) ##

-The diagram shows the referencing for the List resource for Allergies.
+The diagram shows the referencing for the List Resource for Allergies.

 <img src="images/explore/allergy_list_referencing.png" style="width: 75%;max-width: 75%;">